-Origin of BRACERO
+Origin and Etymology of bracero

 Spanish, laborer, from brazo arm, from Latin bracchium

-Seen & Heard
+Seen and Heard

 What made you want to look up bracero?
 Please tell us where you read or heard it (including the quote, if possible).